yuanzuhua/TheOne/docs/rabbitmq.md

 ### POCO Messages

-you can use any POCO for your messages (aka Request DTOs) which are serialized with JSON and embedded as the body payload, a simple example is just:
+You can use any POCO for your messages (aka Request DTOs) which are serialized with JSON and embedded as the body payload, a simple example is just:

 ```csharp
 public class Hello {